Data-Transfer/ceph-client/README.markdown

 Look at `webcam-stream-to-object.py` for an example of how to stream frames from a webcam directly into a ceph object and retrieve individual frames.

+## URL presigning

+It is possible to generate a pre-singed URL with a pre-set expiration time, using the `s3-presign-url.py` script.

+Note that url presigning, in addition to simply share an object or a subset of it (through the *range* header), does support every single HTTP request, including object creation and streaming through append requests.

 ## Web request logger and proxy